 The size of the ermine could be reflective of the human subject's age, or in Queen Elizabeth's case, shrunk down for greater symbolic subtlety.
 It both cases the ermine enhances the wealth and status of the painting's subject.

-this poem about ermines.
+If you have little ones you might like to check out this poem about ermines.
 It was created to teach the letter E, but it also worked for my little ones who were joining in with our fun tangent of scientific learning sparked by art.

 Happy Learning!